Staying in a Traditional Santana House

 Caldeirão do Inferno is a must-see in Santana

-Some of the best viewpoints in Madeira are located on the island’s north coast and Santana is perfectly located for you to visit some of these.
+Some of the best viewpoints in Madeira are on the north coast and Santana is perfectly located for you to visit some of these.
 Miradouro do Guindaste and Miradouro das Cabanas are two of the most striking and both a short drive away.

 Andy stood overlooking the steep sloping cliffs on the north coast of Madeira at Miradouro do Guindaste, Portugal